shengchenyang/AyugeSpiderTools/README_en.md

             - [x] For font files where the mapping relationship cannot be found, OCR recognition (with less than 100% accuracy) is generally used.
 First, each mapping is exported as a png using fontforge, and then various methods are used for recognition.
+        - [x] Part of the font anti-crawling function has been migrated to the `FontMapster` project.
     - [x] Processing of HTML data, including removal of tags, invisible characters, and conversion of special characters to normal display, etc.
     - [x] Common methods for processing image CAPTCHA: